 1. Insufficient Light

-Spider plants need bright, indirect light to thrive and produce babies.
-Without enough light the plant may become stressed and stop producing.
-You want to avoid direct sunlight though as it can scorch the leaves.
-So instead try placing your spider plant near a window where it gets plenty of filtered light.
+You don’t want them to be in direct sunlight though as it can burn the leaves.
+So instead try putting your spider plant near a window where it gets a nice amount of filtered light.

 Solution: